aws-amplify/docs/android/datastore.md

 ## Deleting relations

 When you delete a parent object in a one-to-many relationship, the children will also be removed from the DataStore.
-These deletions will also be dispatched for syncrhonization over the network.
+These deletions will also be dispatched for synchronization over the network.
 For example, the following operation would remove `myPost` as well as any related comments:

 ```java
 Amplify.DataStore.delete(myPost, new ResultListener<DataStoreItemChange<Post>>() {